 Downtime is when a website is unavailable for a period.
 Ask your hosting provider how often they have faced downtime in the past.
 The ideal answer should be never, but even the best hosting providers have experienced downtime occasionally.

 6. What is your back-up policy

-Few hosting providers preform backups more than once a day and few do it less often.
+Few hosting providers perform backups more than once a day and few do it less often.
 In order to save your data, backups are essential.
 Make sure that besides your data and files, there is also a backup of your database(s).

 7. What are you accountable for?

-In terms of outage, you need to be completely sure when the company holds itself responsible and when it doesn’t.
+In terms of an outage, you need to be completely sure when the company holds itself responsible and when it doesn’t.
 They may not accountable when a power outage occurs, because it is beyond their control.
 But in such cases, it’s good to ask whether charges would be suspended.